-Norwich manager Daniel Farke likes to take risks.
-In his team’s first season back in the Premier League, when avoiding relegation was presumably the priority, he has dared his players to play bold football, building out from the back under pressure and keeping hold of the ball regardless of the risks involved with playing that way.
-The approach hasn’t always brought reward, of course – Norwich are bottom of the table and appear to have little hope of survival.
-They are, however, one of only two teams outside the traditional big six with an average possession share of more than 50 per cent (along with Brighton), so at least Farke will always know his team stuck to their passing game.
+Daniel Farke likes to take risks.
+In Norwich’s first season back in the Premier League, when avoiding relegation was their priority, he dared his players to play bold football, building out from the back under pressure and keeping hold of the ball regardless of the risks.
+That approach didn’t always bring reward, of course – Norwich made an immediate return to the Championship.
+Outside of the traditional big six, only Leicester and Brighton recorded a higher average possession share, so Farke will at least always know his team stuck to their passing game.

 If that wasn’t brave enough, Farke approached Norwich’s return to the Premier League with an inexperienced defence.
 Ben Godfrey and Jamal Lewis, at 22, both proved themselves at that level, and at 20, Max Aarons emerged as one of the division’s most exciting talents.
 “I wouldn’t sell Max Aarons, not for £100m, because he’s too important for us, but that’s quite normal,” Farke said of a right-back expected to one day compete with Trent Alexander Arnold, Aaron Wan-Bissaka and Reece James for selection for England.